MahmoudAlyy/docker-django-ui/README.md

 - [x] Add bootstrap to the frontend.
 - [x] Dockerize the app and host a live demo.
 - [x] Use celery and redis to make container operation asynchronous.
+- [ ] Use eventsource/websockets to retreive updates from server.